 During our drills, Armand explained to me that the force of the wind is so strong that I should be prepared during the take-off.
 He asked me to walk forward while he pulled me just to show how strong the wind could push me.
 I was confident that I could easily walk before finally taking off, but I was dead wrong.
-The wind pushed me backwards before I could even take my second step!
+The wind pushed me backward before I could even take my second step!
 And then poof! it lifted us in the sky.

 Listen to which direction you are headed.
-The pilot is going to glide you up in the air, but he is going to give you instructions whether to lean to your right or left.
+The pilot is going to glide you up in the air, but he is going to give you instructions on whether to lean to your right or left.
 So listen carefully.
 The pilot and the passenger should aim in the same direction.

 Also, if you are feeling dizzy, tell your pilot immediately.
 Armand taught me how to vomit while up in the air to avoid all the mess.
-He said that it is usual for first timers to get dizzy while up there.
+He said that it is usual for first-timers to get dizzy while up there.
 Good thing I did not vomit in the air (I was able to hold it until we were on the ground).
 So better not eat too much before flying.

 Finally, Relax and Enjoy the View

 I did not have a good take off as the wind pushed me before I could even launch myself.
 I was shocked by the wind force so it was hard for me to relax at first.
-It also felt weird that my feet are just dangling up there and not touching the ground, but after a few minutes of watching the scenery I felt so relaxed and joyful.
+It also felt weird that my feet are just dangling up there and not touching the ground, but after a few minutes of watching the scenery, I felt so relaxed and joyful.

 Bontoc is Perfect for Paragliding